zelongc/cloud-project/README.md

-# cloud-project
-# Project Title
+# Cloud Computing Project

 This project is for the COMP90024 Cluster and Cloud Computing, including a tweet harvester, couchDB connector and couchDB processor.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a live system.<br/>
 One thing need to be mentioned is that you have to apply for your own twitter developer account.

 ### Prerequisites